Last Updated on

 If you shop on Amazon for these products you may find that there are very few reviews available because they’re relatively new (and probably on the expensive side).
 Therefore, Groom+Style has found that, on the whole, Amazon reviews don’t tell the “real story” on robot mowers because of the small sample size.
 Feel free to change this trend by buying from Amazon and leaving your feedback.

 This Robomow is a terrific robot mower and fully deserving of our Groom+Style #1 ranking.
-We do wish it ran longer than 45 minutes before it needs a 90-minute recharge at the base station, but no reasonably-priced model will give you much more mowing time on a single charge.
-And the review team thinks the RS612 has much more to offer than any competitor for this price point.
+We do wish it ran longer than 90 minutes before it needs a 120-minute recharge at the base station, but no reasonably-priced model will give you much more mowing time on a single charge.
+And the review team thinks the RS630 has much more to offer than any competitor for this price point.

 First, the important details.
-The RS612 can handle two zones and four “subzones” within the master zones, it’s designed to mow up to 14,000 square feet or a 1/4 or an acre (but will need at least one recharge to do it), and it will scale slopes as steep as 20°.
+The RS630 can handle two zones and four “subzones” within the master zones, it’s designed to mow up to 34,000 square feet or 3/4 of an acre (but will need at least one recharge to do it), and it will scale slopes as steep as 20°.

 There’s also a floating deck with an “edge mode” which is designed to eliminate the issue with most robot lawn mowers that can’t cut the grass right along the perimeter wire.
 It’s a great idea, but it requires you to change settings to engage edging and you’ll have to supervise it carefully.
 There’s also the patented Robomow turbo-mow setting which provides slower and more powerful cutting for the first mowing of the season.